-Easterseals Bay Area is one of the largest organizations in the U.S. providing behavioral and health services, and is at the forefront of care for people with autism and other developmental disabilities.
+Easterseals Bay Area is at the forefront of care for people with autism and other developmental disabilities.
 For over 90 years, Easterseals Bay Area has provided services to people with disabilities and their families to help them live, learn, work and play to their full potential.
-We partner with healthcare providers to serve 24 counties across Northern California.
 Most recently, we set out to expand access and affordability of behavioral health services for people with autism and their families.

 Our services enable individuals with autism and other developmental disabilities to address life’s challenges, achieve personal goals and gain greater independence for everyday living.
 Easterseals Bay Area’s key service lines are:

 - Speech Therapy